Political Anxiety and Your Mental Health: Finding Balance Through Therapy

 If you’re struggling to manage political anxiety or world-related stress, therapy can help you find calm, perspective, and a sense of control again.
 You don’t have to carry the weight of the world alone. 💙

-Political anxiety can feel like an endless cycle of tension, frustration, and fear about what’s happening in the world.
-But therapy gives you space to slow down and reconnect with your sense of control and purpose — even when everything around you feels chaotic.
+Political anxiety can feel like an endless cycle of tension, frustration, fear, and helplessness.
+Therapy can offer a place to slow down, process what all of this is stirring up in you, and reconnect with some sense of steadiness — even when the world around you still feels chaotic.

 About the Author

-Carly Stanton, LPC, MT-BC, is a licensed professional counselor and board-certified music therapist who helps adults navigate anxiety, overwhelm, and major life transitions with compassion and clarity.
-Through her online therapy practice for clients in Florida and Pennsylvania, Carly provides a grounded, supportive space to process emotions, build resilience, and find meaning even during uncertain times.
+Carly Stanton, LPC, MT-BC, is a licensed professional counselor and board-certified music therapist who helps adults navigate anxiety, overwhelm, grief, and identity-related stress with compassion and clarity.
+Through her online therapy practice for clients in Florida and Pennsylvania, Carly offers a thoughtful, grounded space for people who feel deeply, carry a lot, and want support that actually fits who they are.

-Her work focuses on life transitions, anxiety, grief, and existential growth.
-With a background in music therapy and mindfulness, Carly integrates creative and evidence-based approaches to help clients reconnect with balance, authenticity, and inner peace.
+Her work focuses on anxiety, self-trust, overfunctioning, grief, and emotional resilience, with particular care for highly sensitive and high-responsibility adults.
+With a background in music therapy and mindfulness, Carly integrates creative and evidence-based approaches to help clients reconnect with steadiness, authenticity, and a kinder relationship with themselves.